The CashValue_ME Model#

 The time step of the model is monthly.
 Cashflows and other time-dependent

-variables are indexed with t
+variables are indexed with t.

 Cashflows and other flows that accumulate throughout a period

-Balance items indexed with t
+Balance items indexed with t denotes the amount at t.

 |